 - Pathstone - A non-profit community development and human service organization providing services to low-income families and economically depressed communities.

 Resources that pertain to insurance programs, including private insurance, Medicare, and Medicaid, as well as managed care and managed long term care plans.
-Resources will be included for programs that offer government funded assistance to income eligible persons.
-Subfolders will include Case Studies, Literature, Waiver Services, Resources, and Tools.
+Resources are included for programs that offer government funded assistance to income eligible persons.
+Subfolders will include Resources and Tools.

 Examples: multiple pharmacy programs, EPIC, neighborworks information.